The latest in funding, opportunities and resources relating to research and evidence-based practice in the speech and language therapy profession.

 Find all NIHR fellowships under the Research career development funding programmes.
 Highlights include:

 - Principal Investigator Pipeline Programme (PIPP).
 Offers AHPs in England the opportunity to develop as Principal Investigators on NIHR portfolio studies.
-The next cohort will be open for applications in April 2026.
+The next application deadline is 29 May 2026 13:00.

 MRC